Question: What do you do five to six times a day but never think

 Also be sure to tell a parent if you have any of those symptoms, plus you feel

-feverish, have the chills,
+feverish, have the chills, or

-or have pain in your
+have pain in your belly

-and you should see a doctor right away.
+should see a doctor right away.

 What Will the Doctor Do?